 2) Three sessions as a starter under the supervision of a qualified starter trainer

 3) Work as the starter with the Official Chair or meet referee for a final evaluation.
+This evaluation should be included in the referee's report to the Official Chair with a recommendation.

+2. Must be a non-athlete USA Swimming member to work as a certified official.

-This evaluation should be included in the referees report to the Official Chair with a recommendation.2.
-To maintain certification, a starter must work a minimum of four sessions a year in a starter or higher capacity.D.
-REFEREE
+3. To maintain certification, a starter must work a minimum of four sessions a year in a starter or higher capacity.

+4. At the discretion of the Officials Chair, a person whose certification has lapsed may have it renewed by attending a formal clinic and/or satisfactorily completing the on-line examination.

+D. REFEREE

 A referee official shall be a certified swimming official.